masazone/CLionArduinoPlugin/assets/docs/plugin-description.md

 Create an Arduino CMake project in one click with new project wizard types and view communications with the integrated serial monitor tool window.

-* Adds `Arduino Sketch` and `Arduino Library` project types to new project wizard, with Options to select board type, cpu, programmer and port
+* `Arduino Sketch` and `Arduino Library` project types to new project wizard, with Options to select board type, cpu, programmer and port

-* Adds New File Action: `New Arduino Sketch`
+* `Arduino Sketch` new file action

-* Adds serial port monitor tool window with options to disconnect on build start and reconnect on build complete.
+* Serial port monitor tool window with options to disconnect on build start and reconnect on build complete.

-  NOTE: Build events are only available in CLion 2018.3 (or later) so these options are disabled if you are running an earlier version of CLion.
+  **NOTE:** Build events are only available in CLion 2018.3 (or later) so these options are disabled if you are running an earlier version of CLion.

 #### ** `Serial Port Monitor` plugin cannot be used with `Arduino Support`